ll-O-ll/Control-Systems/The Magnetic Ball Suspension System: Modelling and Simulation Using Matlab/README.md

-Please read the lab2.pdf file for reference to this lab
+Please read the lab2.pdf file as a reference for this lab